BigWheel92/Feedforward-Deep-Neural-Network/README.md

 1. train(self, trainSet, trainLabels, noOfIterations=10, learningRate=0.01, validationSet=None, validationLabels=None ) : the train function is passed as parameters training dataset (trainSet), training dataset labels (trainLabels), noOfiterations, learningRate, validationSet and validationLabels.
 This funtion then learns weights.

-2. addFeedForwardLayer(self,activationFunction='sigmoid', noOfUnits=10) : this function is used to add a new layer in the model.
+2. addFeedForwardLayer(self,activationFunction='sigmoid', noOfUnits=10) : this function is used to add a hidden layer or the output layer in the model.
 All calls to this function must be made before the train function is called.
-The last layer must be a sigmoid layer with 1 unit.
+You can add as many hidden layers as you want.
+The last layer added using the last function call will be considered the output layer.
+The last (output) layer must be a sigmoid layer with 1 unit.
 The activation functions supported for hidden layers are sigmoid, tanh, relu and leakyrelu.

 3. predict(self, testSet) : predict function is passed as parameter the test dataset (testSet).
 It then predicts the labels of each item in the test dataset and returns the labels in an array.